 - Run Command Prompt as administrator to open command prompt box

-- In the box, type ‘chkdsk E: /f where ‘E’ is the drive letter and ‘f’ fixes errors on disk
+- In the box, type ‘chkdsk E: /f where ‘E’ is the drive letter and ‘f’ fixes errors on the disk

 Note – chkdsk is not useful in case of RAW Partition error.